AllenCell/aics-ml-segmentation/docs/doc_train_yaml.md

 nchannel: 1
 nclass: [2, 2, 2]
 ```
 These are related to the model architecture and fixed by default.
+We assume the input image has only one channel.

 3. patch size (:computer:)